tan-duong/blueprints/packages/botics-cli/docs/advanced-guides/creating-plugins.md

 ### Generate a basic plugin structure

 Run the provided plugin generator.
-Ignite CLI will automatically prepend your package name with `ignite-`.
+Ignite CLI will automatically prepend your package name with `botics-`.

 ```
-$ ignite plugin new radio-buttons
+$ botics plugin new radio-buttons
 ```

 ### Update the `package.json`